kkkamur07/food103seg-calories/reports/README.md

 To overcome these issues, we broke *tasks down into smaller steps*, relied heavily on documentation, and worked closely together as a team to isolate and solve problems quickly.

+___

 *Alisha* : One of the biggest challenges I faced during the project was deploying the API I created using BentoML.
 Although BentoML is designed to simplify model serving, I ran into persistent issues when trying to build the Docker container.
 The container consistently failed due to missing dependencies—especially PyTorch, which is essential for running the segmentation model.

 I attempted several fixes: manually installing torch inside the container, adding it explicitly to `bento.yaml` and `requirements.txt`, and tweaking the Docker setup.
 Despite all these efforts, the container kept failing, and the model could not be served reliably through BentoML in the cloud environment.

 After spending significant time troubleshooting, I decided to pivot and deploy the API using FastAPI instead.
 FastAPI was already implemented as part of the project, and it provided a much smoother deployment experience.
 I deployed the FastAPI-based service to Google Cloud Run, where it ran without any issues.
 The deployment was fast, dependencies were resolved correctly, and the service scaled well.

+___

+*Astha* : One of the major challenges I faced was integrating Weights & Biases (WandB) configuration with the Hydra pipeline.
+While running a WandB sweep, WandB was not able to detect and override parameters from the Hydra config files.
+I kept running into configuration mismatches, which made setting up WandB sweeps problematic.

+To overcome this, I created a script called wandb_runner.py, which acts as a wrapper to translate WandB sweep arguments into Hydra-compatible overrides.
+And a seperate wandb_sweep.yaml file which contains the wandb sweep configuration.

+Another challenge was integrating profiling with the WandB run.
+Ideally, profiling should be done only for the first few batches and after implementing profiling, my WandB runner stopped after 10 batches.
+To fix this, I added two arguments: init_wandb (defaulted to True) and enable_profile (defaulted to False), and created a separate pipeline for profiling.

+Now, when profiling is disabled, WandB runs smoothly for the entire epoch, and when profiling is enabled, it only runs for the first 10 batches.

+___

 ### Question 31